 August 7, 1959 -

-Explorer 6 transmits first TV photo of Earth from space on this date.
+Explorer 6 transmitted the first TV photo of Earth from space on this date.

 The satellite, popularly known as the 'paddlewheel satellite,' featured a photocell scanner that transmitted a crude picture of the earth's surface and cloud cover from a distance of 17,000 miles .